StephenClearyApps/DotNetApis/doc/services.md

 There are two API keys used with Ably: `Log Viewer` (has `Subscribe` and `History` access to `log:*`) and `Log Writer` (has `Publish` access to `log:*`).

 The web front-end uses the `Log Viewer` API key directly, as messages sent over the `log:*` channels are not private.
 Background processes use the `Log Writer` key, which is kept private.

+## Azure Functions

+Most of the logic lives in an Azure Function (consumption plan).

+## Azure Storage

+All of the persistent storage lives in Azure Blobs and Azure Queues.